devaos/splunkforwarder-formula/README.md

 3) On the system you just installed Splunk onto, inspect these files:

+- `/opt/splunkforwarder/etc/system/local/inputs.conf`
-    `/opt/splunkforwarder/etc/system/local/inputs.conf` - copy the encrypted value of `password` into `splunk:password:inputs.conf`
+  - copy the encrypted value of `password` into the `splunk:password:inputs.conf` pillar
+- `/opt/splunkforwarder/etc/system/local/outputs.conf`
-    `/opt/splunkforwarder/etc/system/local/outputs.conf` - copy the encrypted value of `sslPassword` into `splunk:password:outputs.conf`
+  - copy the encrypted value of `sslPassword` into the `splunk:password:outputs.conf` pillar

 Now you have the encrypted value stored in your pillar instead of the plain text.
-For this to work, the `splunk:secret` must be shared across all machines.
+For this to work, the same `splunk:secret` must be shared across all machines using these encrypted passwords.

 Note: The same exact password will have 2 different encrypted values, one for inputs.conf and one for outputs.conf.
 Presumably the name of the file that it